 During this stage, the nucleus and nuclear membrane disappear and a spindle shape body known as a nuclear spindle or mitotic spindle is formed.

-As prophase advances, the chromatids become closely coiled and the double nature of chromosomes disappear.
+As prophase advances, the chromatids become closely coiled and the double nature of chromosomes disappears.

-During this phase, the chromosomes radially oriented in the equatorial plane.
+During this phase, the chromosomes are radially oriented in the equatorial plane.
 The two chromatids lie parallel to each other.
 The spindle extends into the nuclear area and occupies the centre of the cell.
 The spindle gets attached to the centromere.
-Fibres of the spindle that are attached with chromosomes are called the chromosomal fibres (discontinuous fibres or tactile fibres) while others are known as continuous fibres.
+Fibres of the spindle that are attached to chromosomes are called chromosomal fibres (discontinuous fibres or tactile fibres) while others are known as continuous fibres.